Make Your Open Floor Plan Functional and Sophisticated—By Design

 A tall, wide mirror adds to the picture-perfect design of the master bath in this elegant ranch house plan (left).
 Instead of looking at a bare wall when people go down the stairs, they can admire this intricately patterned narrow mirror that adorns the space (right).
 (Plan # 101-1336)

 6. Try for windows (and lots of them!)—In addition to high ceilings and mirrors, windows enhance the natural light that streams into the home.
 Whether the windows in your home are tall, thin, wide, narrow, or small, when positioned correctly they allow clear views of the outdoors and increase the indoor-outdoor relationship.
+These house plan features can really make a big impact on the look and feel of the home.

 Out with heavy drapes for a bright and airy feel.
 Go for blinds or curtains made of lightweight fabrics like cotton, linen, sheer crepe, or synthetic silk.
 These are more appealing and attractive options that also provide privacy.